lordlichi2006/Lichis-Random-Blender-Tools/README.md

 Mainly coded by AI :C , i dont like that but it works for me and it might help someone else so.
 >Im finally starting to Learn Python so i can code most of the stuff myself and use less AI ^-^
+> all of the stuff in V1.4 is now coded by myself, only with some AI for small questions :p

 Im not sure if all of the tools have an actual impact on performance, but it does make my scene prettier :p